garrandall/popular-music-data/tracks/the-harder-i-try--the-bluer-i-get--free-movement.md

 THE HARDER I TRY
 At night I find that I canít sleep
 All day long I walk the streets(oohÖ)
-My heart is filled with misery and pain(ooh.)
+My heart is filled with misery and pain(oh.)
 Tears filled my eyes when I speak your name forÖ

 The harder I try, the bluer I get